sbabic/swupdate/doc/source/signed_images.rst

 ---------------------------------

 The openssl tool is used to generate the keys.
-This is part of the opnSSL project.
+This is part of the openSSL project.
 A complete documentation can be found at https://www.openssl.org/docs/manmaster/apps/openssl.html.

 First, the private key must be created: